huyngo878/4483-Prog-Tech-HuyNgo/Assignments/EasyBreezy/P10370/Readme.md

 # P10370
-##  This program calculates the percentage of students in a class who have grades above the average.
+##  The program calculates the percentage of students with grades above the average by first finding the average and then counting the number of students exceeding it.